waleedmebane/allsembly-prototype/README.md

 ## License

-Please find the license terms in the file: LICENSE.txt The Javascript libraries "d3", "dialog-polyfill", and "simple-jsonrpc-js" are included with this software in the sub-directory: web/scripts
+Please find the license terms in the file: LICENSE.txt.
+The Javascript libraries "d3", "dialog-polyfill", and "simple-jsonrpc-js" are included with this software in the sub-directory: web/scripts